smile-plzz/News/DEVELOPMENT_LOG.md

         -   Catch and display API errors using a Bootstrap alert.
     -   Added a "Load More" button that appears when there are more articles to fetch, allowing users to load more content.
 -   **Next Steps:** Commit and push changes.
 Consider further UI/UX refinements or additional features as requested.

+### Dark Mode Implementation

+-   **Objective:** Provide a dark mode option for improved user experience.
+-   **Changes Made:**
+    -   Introduced a `darkMode` state in `App.jsx` to control the theme.
+    -   Added a toggle switch (checkbox) in the navigation bar to allow users to switch between light and dark modes.
+    -   Used a `useEffect` hook to add or remove a `dark-mode` class to the `body` element based on the `darkMode` state.
+    -   Modified `App.css` and `index.css` to include styles for the `dark-mode` class, adjusting background colors, text colors, and component-specific styles (cards, forms, buttons, navbar).
+-   **Next Steps:** Commit and push changes.
+Consider further responsiveness improvements or other features.